NY1: Renaming to Spectrum News NY1

 On May 18, 2016, Time Warner Cable was acquired by Charter Communications.
 The Time Warner Cable News branding was replaced by Spectrum News (named after Charter's cable services brand) beginning November 15, 2016.
 While the NY1 name is still in use, especially on air, it continues to incorporate the "Spectrum News" brand at the beginning of NY1's primary brand.

 On March 30, 2017, Charter Communications announced plans for a major restructuring of NY1, as several reporters were laid off and some shows were cancelled in the upcoming months.
 A spokesperson for Charter said "As with any network, we're constantly evolving to find better ways to reach and engage our viewers.
 We seek to provide the most compelling information and entertainment possible by providing more context, in-depth reporting, analysis and explanation, cultivating a more relevant and thoughtful conversation that makes Spectrum News essential in the lives of Spectrum subscribers.
 From time to time, our programming and staffing will change as we strive to better cover the stories that resonate most with our viewers."

-On April 1, 2017, the day after this restructuring, Richard Aurelio highly criticized this move and admitted that NY1 has turned from a stalwart local news channel to a "money-making machine."
+On April 1, 2017, the day after the restructuring, Richard Aurelio highly criticized the move, saying NY1 "can’t be about entertainment and ratings and making money.
+It’s about doing what’s best for New York and the people who live there."
 He also noted a deemphasis on local coverage that NY1 was supposed to focus on, especially after the cancellation of longtime shows The Call and NY Times Close Up, claiming that "they're really abandoning their commitment to the city."